Zeni0s74/cse15l-lab-reports/Lab1.md

 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ cd
 @Zeni0s74 ➜ ~
 ```
-Here, cd is entered alone, and surprisingly, it *does* work, it just sends us to the home directory when no argument is passed. (note that tilde is shorthand for the home directory)
+Here, `cd` is entered alone, and surprisingly, it *does* work, it just sends us to the home directory when no argument is passed, rather than an error, its more like a fringe case of intended behavior!
+(note that `~` is shorthand for the home directory)

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ cd messages
 @Zeni0s74 ➜ /workspaces/lecture1/messages (main) $
 ```

-Ok, this seems to work just as we'd expect! after passing a directory inside of lecture1 to cd, were moved to said directory.
+Ok, this seems to work just as we'd expect! after passing a directory inside of `/lecture1` to `cd`, were moved to said directory and since this is the intended use, theres no error here!

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ cd Hello.java